oritp/PAE-HP/point_cloud_tailor/README.md

 ### 2.1.
 Cloning the Project

-First of all, you have to clone the GitHub repository that contains the final project in your workspace, to later execute it.
+First of all, you have to clone in your workspace the GitHub repository that contains the final project, to later execute it.

-Using the terminal, go to the src directory of your _Catkin_ workspace and access the Github repository: https://github.com/albert-tomas/PAE-HP.
+Using the terminal, go to the _src_ directory of your _Catkin_ workspace and access the Github repository: https://github.com/albert-tomas/PAE-HP.
 Clone it into your workspace using the following command:

     cd ~/catkin_ws/src/
     git clone https://github.com/albert-tomas/PAE-HP.git